Répétiteur Opera and Musical Theatre Bachelor of Music

 Each video has to start with a short introduction (your name, your application number, the title of the piece you are about to present).
 The video has to be filmed in one take and live, which means the material must not be cut or post-edited.
 There is no need for professional video production.
 Videos taken with your mobile phone are absolutely fine.
 However, you should be clearly visible and audible whilst playing your instrument or singing. he applicant must be fully visible in the picture with the upper body during the conducting and correpetition lecture.

-The second round of the aptitude test will take place at the hmt between 01.02.2021 and 05.02.2021.
-It covers all parts of the examination that are still missing (e.g. playing at sight tasks, work with singers or orchestra (instrumenal ensemble) accordings to the hmt's aptitude test regulations ("Eignungsprüfungsordnung").
+The second round of the aptitude test covers all parts of the examination that are still missing (e.g. playing at sight tasks, accordings to the hmt's aptitude test regulations ("Eignungsprüfungsordnung").
+You will also have to take tests in your respective compulsory subjects (music theory and ear training, piano).
+Additionally, foreign students have to pass a German proficiency test.

 - G. Puccini: Quartet from the 3.
 Act La Bohème (from no. 30 onwards until the end of the act)